Oppenheim conjecture: History

 but under the strong restriction that the form represents zero over Z), Watson, Iwaniec, Baker–Schlickewey.
-Early work analytic number theory and reduction theory of quadratic forms.
+Early work involved analytic number theory and reduction theory of quadratic forms.

 The conjecture was proved in 1987 by Margulis in complete generality using methods of ergodic theory.
 Geometry of actions of certain unipotent subgroups of the orthogonal group on the homogeneous space of the lattices in R3 plays a decisive role in this approach.
 It is sufficient to establish the case n = 3.
 The idea to derive the Oppenheim conjecture from a statement about homogeneous group actions is usually attributed to M. S. Raghunathan, who observed in the 1970s that the conjecture for n = 3 is equivalent to the following property of the space of lattices: